Northern Lights in Autumn

 Image credits: Markku Inkila, Antti Pietakainen

-What’s more, you may get to see the Aurora twice as it reflects in the waters of the lakes and rivers – something that wouldn’t happen when winter’s big freeze comes along.
+What’s more, you may see the Aurora twice as it reflects in the waters of the lakes and rivers – something that wouldn’t happen once winter’s big freeze comes along.

 Though snow activities are ruled out in the autumn, there are plenty of other options to fill the daylight hours.
 Walking and trekking, reindeer encounters, hiking with huskies, cultural visits, boat trips, museums and more depending on your chosen location.

 October shares many of the same advantages as September; warmer weather, clearer skies and fewer visitors.
 What’s more, October still remains off a lot of people’s radars as a time to visit our northern locations, so you’ll get to enjoy your holiday without the big crowds.

 Most of the leaves will have fallen and the landscape becomes a dramatic surrounding that may start to be covered with a light covering of frost.
 We have seen early snowfall at this time but there may not be enough for any snow-based activities.

 Without the snow on the ground, you’ll also be able to enjoy warmer temperatures, between 0.8°C to 10°C. Though this won’t necessarily keep you toasty, it’s a lot warmer than the icy temperatures in winter!

 The lakes and rivers may still be unfrozen in October so you can make the most of this on a boat trip, either in search of the Northern Lights or to simply enjoy the wonderful autumn landscapes.
 The waters also provide even better views if you see the Northern Lights reflected in their shimmering surface.
 We know this backdrop provides stunning photographs which is why we have dedicated photography workshops at Menesjärvi and Saariselkä to help you learn how to make the most of this season.

 Where can you experience autumn at its best?